 Laser Tattoo Removal

-Roz runs the laser clinic in Tribe 1 47 West Nicolson Street Edinburgh Tuesday - friday and second Saturday, and in Glasgow Tribe 2 every second Saturday.
+Roz and Laura run the laser clinic in Tribe 3 80 broughton street edinburgh Tuesday - saturday and Roz lasers in Glasgow Tribe 2 every second Saturday.
 Please feel free to drop by then to have a consult or chat about whether laser treatment is an option for you.
-Otherwise you can ring Roz to chat - at Tribe 1 on 0131 622 7220.
-You can also email her at firstname.lastname@example.org.
+Otherwise you can ring Roz/Laura to chat - at Tribe 3 0131 6224554.
+You can also email them at email@example.com/ firstname.lastname@example.org

 Laser Treatment Fact-Sheet

 -Why does the ink stay in the skin when you have a tattoo?

 When you have a tattoo the particles of ink are too large for the body to destroy, so instead it encapsulates the particles of ink with a network of collagen fibres as the skin heals, and there the tattoo remains.

 -How does the YAG laser work to remove it?

 The laser emits a pulse of light that is preferentially absorbed into certain colours of ink.
 The light enters the skin at a speed that is too fast to heat the tissues (billionths of a second), instead, it produces a ‘shock wave’ effect and breaks up the ink particles into smaller pieces, the body then recognises these particles as something that shouldn’t be there and attacks it.
 The particles are then removed naturally via the body’s own elimination system.